Little Brother (group): Reunion & May The Lord Watch

 In May 2019, it was revealed that Little Brother was to return and release new music later in the year, announcing their appearance at the upcoming Hopscotch Music Festival at September 7, 2019, in Raleigh, North Carolina.
 However, it was also revealed that 9th Wonder would not be returning as a third member of the group, with Phonte and Rapper Big Pooh continuing under the name; as they have been doing since 2007.

 On August 19, 2019, it was announced that Little Brother will be releasing a new album, titled "May the Lord Watch", which was released the following day on the 20th.
 The album continues and updates the fictional UBN channel concept that was originally used for their well-known sophomore effort The Minstrel Show, and features no production from 9th Wonder; instead, working with producers such as Khrysis, Nottz, Focus and Black Milk.
 The album was completed in secret with many artists who featured on the album not knowing that they were contributing to a Little Brother album.
 The album was also remarkable for killing the singer Percy Miracles, who was an alter ego of Phonte.
 The first skit on the album features DJ Peter Rosenberg discussing the death of Percy.
 This concept was a tribute to the fact that the death of Phife Dawg was the event that brought the Phonte and Pooh back together.
 It was revealed in an interview on the Premium Pete Show that 9th Wonder was to have been a part of the reunion album, under its original title Homecoming.
-The title was changed due to Beyonce releasing Homecoming: The Live Album to coincide with her concert film Homecoming.
+The title was changed due to Beyoncé releasing Homecoming: The Live Album to coincide with her concert film Homecoming.
 Phonte and Pooh decided to continue the project without 9th after several disagreements over production and touring commitments.

 In April 2025, Little Brother announced their farewell tour, "Curtain Call: The Final Tour", which includes dates from May 24 to October 31, 2025.